JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 Now you can test it, buy a couple buildings and you'll see how much money you get each tick.

-But doing that, we introduced some redundancy.
+But by doing that, we introduced some redundancy.
 We used `numberOfBuilding * buildingProduction` which is already used in the function `updateMoney`.
-We can use a reactive declaration again to not repeat this operation in multiple place, and replace in the code all the place it was used.
+We can utilize a reactive declaration again to not repeat this operation in multiple place, and also replace it in the code in all the places it was used.

 ```html
 <!-- App.svelte -->